ghik/kubernetes-the-harder-way/docs/Learning_How_to_Run_VMs_with_QEMU.md

 # Learning How to Run VMs with QEMU

-Let's get to work and start setting up our virtual cluster.
+Let's learn how to launch virtual machines.

 In a real-world scenario, you would use some high level virtual machine manager like [Vagrant](https://www.vagrantup.com/) to manage your VMs.
-However, let's remember that we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
+However, we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
-For this reason, we will use the most _raw_ tool possible for running our VMs: [QEMU](https://www.qemu.org/).
+For this reason, we will use perhaps the most _raw_ tool possible for running VMs: [QEMU](https://www.qemu.org/).

-This chapter is an exploration of QEMU's possibilities and architecture.
+This chapter is an introduction to virtualization in general, exploration of QEMU, plus an overview of the `cloud-init` tool.
+None of the actions in this chapter are necessary to progress with the deployment, they are intended purely for learning.
+You may jump straight into the [next chapter](Preparing_Environment_for_a_VM_Cluster.md) if you wish.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->